Kray-G/kinx/doc/spec/statement/expression/logical_or.md

 ## Overview

-Logical Undef operator is a shortcut operator, and when using `||` and LHS is `false`, the RHS will be evaluated.
+Logical OR operator is a shortcut operator, and when using `||` and LHS is `false`, the RHS will be evaluated.

 ```javascript